XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > ReportWithRows get_report_ba_sor_gst(xero_tenant_id, report_id)

-Allows you to retrieve report for BAS only valid for AU orgs
+Retrieves a specific report for BAS using a unique report Id (only valid for AU orgs)

 ### Example